mogilvie/EncryptBundle/README.md

 ## Step 1: Download the bundle

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest version of this bundle:

 ```
 $ composer require specshaper/encrypt-bundle dev-master